 Now, I am going to share with you a list of bars I enjoy - of course it's not a definitive list, and all our tastes vary, but these are my favourites in no particular order.

-If you're tempted to find out a little bit more behind the unique flavour of Cologne's Kölsch, book yourself onto the Cologne Brewery Tour: Secrets of Kölsch.
-The 2 hour tour includes a visit to four breweries around the Old Town and of course a sample in each.
+If you're tempted to find out a little bit more behind the unique flavour of Cologne's Kölsch, book yourself onto the Cologne: Brewery Tour with Three "Kölsch" Tastings.
+The 2 hour tour includes a visit to three breweries around the Old Town and of course a sample in each.

 To see the Köbes strut around the bar with the Kölsch tray in one hand, eagle eyed, looking for patrons in need of refreshment.
 Then they pounce, plucking you empty 200ml glass, refreshing it with a full one, before adding a further pencil mark to you beermat, increasing your tally.